 Set up a PyRIT development environment on your local machine.

-uv is a fast Python package installer and resolver.
-We recommend it for PyRIT development.
+uv is a fast Python package installer and resolver that we use for PyRIT development.

 Why uv?